Tharun0127/SSE_Main/README.md

 ## 4. Deployment to Firebase

 This project is configured for **Firebase App Hosting**.
+You have two main options for deployment.

+### Option 1: Automated Deploys with GitHub (Recommended)

+This is the best method for continuous deployment.
+Firebase will automatically build and deploy your application whenever you push code to your GitHub repository.

+1.  **Push your project to GitHub:**
+    If you haven't already, create a new repository on GitHub and push your project code to it.

+2.  **Connect Firebase to GitHub:**
+    *   Go to the [Firebase Console](https://console.firebase.google.com/) and navigate to your project.
+    *   In the **Build** menu, select **App Hosting**.
+    *   You should see your backend listed.
+Click on it to manage it.
+    *   Find the option to **Connect to GitHub**.
+    *   Follow the on-screen prompts to authorize Firebase to access your GitHub account and select the repository for this project.

+3.  **Configure Deployment Settings:**
+    *   Set your **live branch** to `main` (or whichever branch you want to deploy from).
+    *   Enable **automatic deployments**.

-You do not need to manually build or push the Docker image.
-Firebase uses the `Dockerfile` in your project as instructions to automatically build the container from your source code and deploy it.
+That's it!
+Now, every time you `git push` to your `main` branch, Firebase will automatically build a new container from your `Dockerfile` and deploy it.

+### Option 2: Manual Deploys from the Command Line

+You can also deploy your application manually from your local machine using the Firebase CLI.

 1.  **Log in to Firebase:**
     If you haven't already, log in to the Firebase CLI: